Aksaim-mohamed-amin/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# 0x05 - C Pointers, Arrays and Strings
+# 0x05 - Pointers, Arrays and Strings

 This repository contains tasks for learning how to work with pointers, arrays, and strings in C programming.
 The tasks cover topics such as pointer declaration, pointer arithmetic, array initialization, string manipulation, and memory allocation.